-The Commissioner of Human Rights shall prepare a summary of this chapter, describing the respective rights, obligations and remedies of landlords and tenants hereunder and shall make such summary available for public inspection and copying.
-A copy of such summary shall be attached to each written rental agreement when such agreement is initially offered to any tenant or prospective tenant by or on behalf of a landlord and whether such agreement is for rental or renewal thereof.
+The Cook County Zoning & Building Committee and the full Cook County Board of Commissioners shall approve a summary of this chapter, describing the respective rights, obligations and remedies of landlords and tenants hereunder and shall make such summary available for public inspection and copying.
+A copy of such summary will be made available in multiple languages on the Cook County Department of Human Rights and Ethics website.
+A copy shall be attached to each written rental agreement when such agreement is initially offered to any tenant or prospective tenant by or on behalf of a landlord and whether such agreement is for rental or renewal thereof.

-If the landlord acts in violation of this section, the tenant my terminate the rental agreement by written notice.
+If the landlord acts in violation of this section, the tenant may terminate the rental agreement by written notice.
 The written notice shall specify the date of termination no later than 30 days from the date of written notice.
 If a tenant in a civil legal proceeding against their landlord establishes that a violation of this section has occurred, they shall be entitled to recover \$100.00 in damages and reasonable attorney fees.